zzzprojects/learn-orm/tutorials/visual-studio-code/user-and-workspace-settings.md

 Workspace settings are stored inside your workspace and only apply when the workspace is opened.

  - Workspace settings override user settings, and these settings are specific to a project and can be shared across developers on a project.
- - A workspace is usually just your project root folder and workspace settings are stored at the root in a `.vscode` folder.
+ - A workspace is usually just your project root folder, and workspace settings are stored at the root in a `.vscode` folder.
  - You can also have more than one root folder in a VS Code workspace through a feature called Multi-root workspaces.

 To open your user and workspace settings, go to the **File** menu and select **Preferences > Settings**